 Case-Barlow Farm was able to plant a pollinator garden that supports butterflies, bees and other important insect with a grant from the Senior and Youth: Partners in Philanthropy (SAYPIP).
 The SAYPIP Board consists of Seton Catholic School eighth grade students and residents of the Laurel Lake Retirement Community who work together to learn about philanthropy, grant-making, allocating money and community service.
 The year-long program culminates with the request for proposals and distribution of grants to worthy organizations within Hudson.
 The program is funded by the Burton D. Morgan Foundation.
-Plants growing in the new garden include Buttonbush, Milkweed, Blazing Star, Joe Pye Weed, New England Aster, Spicebush, Bee Balm.
+Plants growing in the new garden include Buttonbush, Milkweed, Blazing Star, Joe Pye Weed, New England Aster, Spicebush, and Bee Balm.

 The 19th Century Kitchen Garden